-Groundwater is abstracted from several locations within and on the southern margin of the district, including abstractions at Nayland, Sudbury, East Bergholt, Great Wenham, Layham, Higham and Chelsworth.
+Groundwater is abstracted from several locations within the districts.
 To protect the water supplies from pollution, the Environment Agency has designated Groundwater Source Protection Zones around many of these abstraction points.
 The zones restrict the type of activities and development permitted within their boundaries to protect the groundwater reserves.